 Agricultural Land Reserve

-Most ALR applications are processed through local government (i.e. TNRD) and then, if approved, they are sent onto the Commission.
-See the FAQ Sheet below for the process and more information.
+Most ALR applications are processed through local governments, such as the TNRD.
+If applications are approved, they are sent onto the Commission.
+To learn about the process and find more information, see the Frequently Asked Questions Sheet below.

-The ALR is a Provincial “zone” administered by the Agricultural Land Commission (ALC) with the purpose of protecting and prioritizing agricultural land use.
-Specific applications are required to undertake non-farm land use, subdivide, exclude, increase density, etc. on lands within the ALR.
-The ALC or “Commission” is an independent tribunal charged with preserving B.C.’s agricultural land.
-See our one-page FAQ sheet for more information:
+The ALR is a Provincial “zone” administered by the Agricultural Land Commission (ALC), with the purpose of protecting and prioritizing agricultural land use.
+Specific applications are required to undertake non-farm land use, subdivide, exclude, increase density, etc., on lands within the ALR.
+The ALC (or “Commission”) is an independent tribunal charged with preserving B.C.’s agricultural land.

 Also, go to the ALC’s website for a comprehensive range of background, history, ALR regulation, forms, etc.